Brad-is-Love/high-stakes-one/README.md

 # High Stakes

-A staking lottery contract system and dAapp.
+A no-loss staking lottery contract system and dAapp.
 Developed first for Harmony One, but can be used on any EVM compatible chain.
 Forked from Hardhat Boilerplate.

 ## Quick start